Book name: Deadhouse Gates

-If you’ve enjoyed this review, you might be interested in reading my review of The Daylight War by Peter V Brett here.
-Or you might like to take a look at my review of Tyrant’s Blood by Fiona McIntosh here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Daylight War by Peter V Brett.

-If you fancy something different, you might like to take a chance on my review of Mystery in White by J Jefferson Farjeon here.
+If you fancy something different, you might like to take a chance on my review of Mystery in White by J Jefferson Farjeon.